 coping skills, or outside resources.
 I pay particular attention to our relationships

 with others and how they may impact our lives.
 In therapy I incorporate elements of

 multiculturalism, feminism, and humanism to create a safe space for personal exploration.

 College is a time of identity exploration and development that can provide both excitement

 and stress.
 I am excited to help you in this journey.

-Clinical Interests: Identity development, relationship issues, anxiety, depression, adjustment, mindfulness, stress management, multicultural/diversity issues, first generation student concerns, body image
+Clinical Interests: Disordered eating, Body image, Identity development, relationship concerns, anxiety, depression, adjustment, mindfulness, stress management, multicultural/diversity issues, first generation student concerns.